demmm/demmm.github.io/about.md

 # Trailing whitespace is important in this file!
 ---

-The idea of Calamares arose from a desire of several independent Linux distributions to come together and work on a shared system installer.
-Instead of everyone working on their own implementation and forking forks of forks, why not work together on something that can be used by many?

 ## What is Calamares

 Calamares is an installer framework.
 By design it is very customizable, in order to satisfy a wide variety of needs and use cases.